 Challenge Level: Level 2

-Teams may minister through music and crafts at a Convalescent Center or Senior Meal Center.
+Teams minister through music and crafts at Little Bear Senior Adult Center.

 Experience and Risk